Fsepehrpour/Data-Science/Data-Science-Methodology/data-science-methodology.md

 * Create a decision tree to classify outcomes in a case study.
 * Identify appropriate data sources to address a business problem.

+## Syllabus
+### Module 1: From Problem to Approach and from Requirements to Collection
+* Business Understanding
+* Analytic Approach
+* Data Requirements
+* Data Collection

+### Module 2: From Understanding to Preparation and from Modeling to Evaluation
+* Data Understanding
+* Data Preparation
+* Modeling
+* Evaluation

+### Module 3: From Deployment to Feedback
+* Deployment
+* Feedback

+### What is a methodology?